 For the ultimate adrenaline rush, try an activity that was pioneered in Pembrokeshire, and has now taken the UK by storm: coasteering.
 This sport involves scrambling along rocks located on cliffs with the sea swirling underneath you, jumping from a cliff-face or rock edge, and adventure swimming.
 Surfing is also extremely popular in the area, as the county is considered as having the very best surf beaches in Wales.
 Thrill seekers can also try out some magnificent mountain biking in Pembrokeshire and, for those seeking something more leisurely, there are some beautiful steam trains to be admired at a Pembrokeshire or West Wales heritage railway.

-The rolling range of the Preseli Hills was included within the Pembrokeshire Coast National Park as this area can be considered as one of the most important pre-historic and historic sites in the UK.
-The hills are the location of Pentre Ifan, the largest and best preserved pre-historic burial chamber in Wales.
-The huge bluestones of Carn Menyn, one of the rocky outcrops of the range, were deemed necessary to form the inner circle of Stonehenge, and as this entailed an arduous journey of over 200 miles it demonstrates the high regard this area was held in more than 4500 years ago.
-Tracks of a similar date follow the ridges where you can tread in the footsteps of travellers seeking safe passage between settlements, safe above the predators of the valley below.
+The rolling range of the Preseli Hills can be considered one of the most important pre-historic and historic sites in the UK.
+The hills are the location of Pentre Ifan, the largest and best-preserved prehistoric burial chamber in Wales.
+The huge bluestones of Carn Menyn were deemed necessary to form the inner circle of Stonehenge, and as this entailed an arduous journey of over 200 miles it demonstrates the high regard this area was held in more than 4,500 years ago!